Wildix/wildix-webhook-example/Readme.md

 # Wildix Webhook integration

-> This demo for webhook integration with Wildix infrastructure.
+> This is demo for Webhook integration with Wildix infrastructure.
-> For setup integration please read [this page](https://wildix.atlassian.net/wiki/x/AYCODg)
+> For setup instructions, check [this page](https://wildix.atlassian.net/wiki/x/AYCODg)

-Install dependencies
+Install dependencies:
 ```bash
 npm install
 ```